 * it would seem trivial to implement the `apssh` tool on `asynciojobs`.

-However at this point the way `apssh`'s `--window` (`window.py`) works might be a little trickier with an `Engine` than with `gather`, so for now we stick to this initial `gather`-based implementation
+However at this point the way `apssh`'s `--window` (`window.py`) works might be a little trickier with an `Scheduler` than with `gather`, so for now we stick to this initial `gather`-based implementation

 * probably a lot more features are required for more advanced usages..
 Please send suggestions to *thierry dot parmentelat at inria.fr*